matt-in-a-hat/cths/about.md

 * Actively encouraging members to build and maintain tiny houses which are safe and have minimal impact on the environment, local resources, and other people;
 * Educate and collaborate to form a harmonious relationship with policy makers and the wider community

-For more information on what we’re doing [sign up to our mailing list](https://cths.us19.list-manage.com/subscribe/post?u=3840abcef10697e0a2630eb8f&id=e5dead8af0), and join our discussions in the [Facebook group](https://www.facebook.com/groups/christchurchtinyhousecommunity/).
+Join our discussions in the [Facebook group](https://www.facebook.com/groups/christchurchtinyhousecommunity/).

 <br>
 <h3>Committee members for 2020-21</h3>